motorcityadam/graph-paper/README.md

  * **layout** [String] Default is 'portrait'.
 Available options are 'portrait' and 'landscape'.
 This sets the orientation of the paper on the screen.
  * **gridSpacing** [double] Default is 12.
 Units are in pixels.
 Controls the spacing between two consecutive vertical and horizontal grid lines.
  * **gridMargin** [double] Default is 18.
 Units are in pixels.
 Controls the margin around the grid area.
+ * **majorGridIncrement** [int] By default, a major grid is not drawn.
+If this attribute is not set, no major grid will be drawn.
+Controls the number of grid squares that should be skipped (in the vertical and horizontal directions) before a major grid line is drawn.
+The origin starts in the upper, left-hand corner of the grid.
+Major grid lines are represented, by default, by a thicker line than their minor grid counterparts.

 ## Status